rowlandcoping/lost-king-part1/TESTING.md

 issue with character ending with minus health - solved my manually setting value in DOM to zero. prevented enemy from attacking after they are dead!

+on testing resistances function were just a series of if statements which meant values could be overwritten. testing resistances fucntion was over-compoicated and didn't work. revised into 2 seperate functions for each turn cycle using if-else statements with a default else statement to return a single value. now works